Alphonse Dugenne

-Alphonse Jules Alexandre Dugenne was a French colonel who led the Bắc Lệ ambush during the Tonkin Campaign, part of the French effort to capture the territory which would become French Indochina.
-He was decorated as Officer and Knight of the Legion of Honour.
+Alphonse Jules Alexandre Dugenne (1841–1887) was a French colonel who led the Bắc Lệ ambush during the Tonkin campaign as part of the French effort to capture the territory that would become French Indochina.
+He was later decorated as Officer and Knight of the Legion of Honour.

 Biography

-Alphonse was born on February 10, 1841, in the Basses-Pyrénées department as the son of Alexandre-Louis Dugenne, the editor of the Mémorial des Pyrénées, and great-grandson of Elie-François Dugenne.
+Alphonse was born on February 10, 1841, in the Basses-Pyrénées department as the son of Alexandre-Louis Dugenne, the editor of the Mémorial des Pyrénées, and was the great-grandson of Elie-François Dugenne.

 He entered the Saint Cyr military academy (École spéciale militaire de Saint-Cyr) in 1859 and subsequently began his military career.

 Dugenne was appointed corporal in October 1860, second lieutenant of the 2nd Foreign Regiment in October 1861, and lieutenant in October 1866.
 On April 10, 1867, he was moved to the 81st Infantry Regiment.
-He was promoted to captain in March 1870, and served from November 20, 1870 in the 52nd Infantry Regiment.
+He was promoted to captain in March 1870, and served from November 20, 1870, in the 52nd Infantry Regiment.
 On December 18, he became senior battalion commander of the Garde mobile de la Haute-Loire, moved to the 21st Provisional Regiment on April 13, 1871, and was laid off by redundancy on May 29, 1871.
-Appointed Captain on November 31, 1871, he served from April 23, 1872 at 64th Infantry Regiment and then from February 17, 1873 as part of the 1st Foreign Regiment.
-He was promoted to Battalion commander on November 28, 1878 in the 19th Infantry Regiment, then moved to the 2nd Zouaves Regiment on June 14, 1879, and was appointed Battalion Commander of the 1st Battalion of Chasseurs of Pied on August 22, 1882.
+Appointed Captain on November 31, 1871, he served from April 22, 1872, at 64th Infantry Regiment and then from February 17, 1873, as part of the 1st Foreign Regiment.
+He was promoted to Battalion commander on November 28, 1878, in the 19th Infantry Regiment, then moved to the 2nd Zouaves Regiment on June 14, 1879, and was appointed Battalion Commander of the 1st Battalion of Chasseurs of Pied on August 22, 1882.

-He was appointed to the 2nd African Light Infantry Battalion on May 22, 1884, arriving in Tonkin later that year.
-At the beginning of June, he inflicted bloody losses to the bands of pirates around the Dong Trien.
-He received four wounds in Hong-Hoa.
-On March 29, 1885, he became Lieutenant Colonel in the 107th Infantry Regiment, then on February 6, 1886, in the 11th Infantry Regiment and on February 10, 1886, in the 51st Infantry Regiment.
-On February 10, 1886, he served in the 11th Infantry Regiment, then on July 1, 1887 was appointed Colonel in the 17th Infantry Regiment, then transferred to the 88th Infantry Regiment.
+He was later appointed to the 2nd African Light Infantry Battalion on May 22, 1884, arriving in Tonkin (modern Vietnam) later that year.
+At the beginning of June, he inflicted losses to the bands of pirates that were meandering around the Dong Trien.
+As a result of those actions, he received four wounds in Hong-Hoa.
+A year after arriving in Vietnam, on March 29, 1885, he became Lieutenant Colonel in the 107th Infantry Regiment.
+He rose through the ranks and then on February 6, 1886, he was appointed Lieutenant Colonel in the 11th Infantry Regiment and on February 10, 1886, in the 51st Infantry Regiment.
+On February 10, 1886, he served in the 11th Infantry Regiment, then on July 1, 1887, he was finally appointed Colonel in the 17th Infantry Regiment, and later on transferred to the 88th Infantry Regiment.

 Bắc Lệ Ambush

-On June 23, after the signing of the Tientsin Accord on June 3, 1884, Dugenne led a column of 800 French troops towards Langson.
+On June 23 1884, after the signing of the Tientsin Accord on June 3, Dugenne led a column of 799 French troops towards Langson.
 He encountered several thousand Chinese troops who opposed his passage.
 Dugenne sent a parliamentarian bearing a letter announcing that, having no order, he asks the commander of the French column to have one given to him by Peking.